cognitect-labs/vase/samples/petstore-full/README.md

 # Pet store full version example

-This is a pet store full version app, Swagger ui on the client side and Vase app on the backend.
+This is a pet store full version app, Swagger UI on the client side and Vase app on the backend.
-The app is based on Swagger example, http://petstore.swagger.io/ with some tweaks to fit to Vase.
+The app is based on Swagger example, http://petstore.swagger.io/ with some tweaks to fit in Vase.
-It is an example of OpenAPI, https://openapis.org/, a specification for RESTful API.
+Swagger pet store is an example of OpenAPI, https://openapis.org/, a specification to describe and document RESTful APIs.

-This full version of pet store app is not like a simple version app, close to a real app.
+This full version of pet store app is not like a [simple version app](../pet-store), close to a real app.
-It may be complicated if it is the first app to look at.
+The full version may be complicated if it is the first app to look at.
-Just for understanding Vase concept, a simple version of pet store app is a better one.
+Just for understanding Vase concept, the simple version of pet store would be better to get started.

-There are multiple data models, many routes and data conversions for pre/post processes defined in descriptors.
+The full version app has multiple data models, many routes and custom interceptors for pre/post processes.
-The descriptors are devided into five since a single descriptor would be quit long and hard to write and read.
+The models, routes and interceptor chains are defined in descriptors.
+The descriptors for this app could have been written in a single descriptor.
+However, if all were put together in the single descriptor, the descriptor would have grown big.
+A big descriptor makes it hard to track a nested structure, error prone to add a new definition in a correct nested level.
+For this reason, the descriptors are divided into five based on models.

-Each descriptor defines each model and routes to manage those, for example pet, order or user.
+This app's each descriptor defines each model and routes to manage the model.
+The models are a category, tag, pet, order(store) and user.
 Vase has an ability to handle multiple descriptors.
-There's an extra code to read five, but that's it.
+There's an extra code to read five, but that's the only difference in `service.clj` compared to a single descriptor Vase app.
-Vase users don't need to add any more code for multiple descriptors.
+Vase users don't need to add any more code because of multiple descriptors.

+The descriptor consists of schema/route definitions with interceptor chains and a little more information.
 When a Vase app gets started, it transacts all schemas defined in the descriptors to Datomic database(s).
 Datomic uris are also defined in the descriptors.
-Those can be the same or different ones.
+Those can be the same or different ones, for example, descriptor A, B and C have uri1 while descriptor D has uri2.
-If the app doesn't need an extra logic other than sending transact data or making queries, the app is ready to use with descriptor(s) only.
-If the app needs extra logics such as a conversion from RFC3339 datetime string to datomic friendly form, the app needs custom interceptors.
-Definitions of interceptor chains are also done in the descriptors.
+Vase recognizes what schema should be transacted to what database.
+This full version app has the same uri in all five descriptors.

+Since Vase is a RESTful API framework, routes definition should follow the manner of RESTful routes.
+This full version app is based on Swagger example, routes are RESTful.
+Each route is mapped to one interceptor or interceptor chain.
+Vase's actions take a specific notation, but those are interceptors also.
-This full version of pet store app has a few interceptors for such pre/post processes.
+The full version app has a few of custom interceptors for pre/post processes which work before and after transactions and queries.
+For example, datetime needs a conversion from RFC3339 datetime string to Datomic friendly form.
+Such custom interceptors are included in interceptor chains which are defined in the descriptors.
+As this app does, more than one custom interceptors can be added in the single interceptor chain, in another words, in the single RESTful route.

 ## Datomic preparation